 When to Use Performance Support

-You can use performance support as one part of the learning landscape when your needs analysis shows that employees can benefit from consistent timely support in the workflow.
+You may use performance support as one part of the learning landscape when your needs analysis shows that employees may benefit from consistent timely support in the workflow.
 It makes sense to provide support rather than training, when you know or suspect that an external memory aid is will close the performance gap.

 Here are some examples of when performance support is most likely the best solution: